Carlosbenitez/EmployeeSummary/README.md

+Title: Employee Summary Creator

+Description: This project was made with javascript, HTML, and node.
+The app.js was used to connect my lib folder for my classes files and to be able to the HTML renderer file.
+The main reason this app was created was to a team summary of all employees involved on a project.
+Employees with different titles are given questions that pull information from the user that is specific to that job title.

+Usage: The only way to use this app is to run app.js with node.js.

+Credits: This app was done with the help of my tutor Phil and my TAs.

 # Unit 10 OOP Homework: Template Engine - Employee Summary

 One of the most important aspects of programming is writing code that is readable, reliable, and maintainable.
 Oftentimes, *how* we design our code is just as important as the code itself.
 In this homework assignment, your challenge is to build a Node CLI that takes in information about employees and generates an HTML webpage that displays summaries for each person.
 Since testing is a key piece in making code maintainable, you will also be ensuring that all unit tests pass.